Articles

 • With the advice of an expert, your eConsult patient can benefit from treatment and offer follow-up care in your office.

-• Receiving a treatment plan from a familiar and trusted provider increases the likelihood that the patient will comply.
+• Receiving a treatment plan from a familiar and trusted provider increases the patient’s likelihood to comply.

-• Compliance and continuity are reduced when patients fail to make an appointment or attend the specialist appointment.
+• Compliance and continuity are reduced when patients fail to make or attend specialist appointments.
 Only 51% of referrals are scheduled and attended within 90 days.

 • Care continuity is simplified with an eConsult.
 You always receive diagnostic guidance and treatment advice when using an eConsult.